cincanproject/tools/README.md

 useradd -u 1000 -g appuser -s /sbin/nologin appuser
 ```

-Use the user by adding line close to end: `USER appuser`
+Use the user as early as possible with the line `USER appuser` to ensure clean permissions for the image!

 Set working directory for home of this user: `WORKDIR "/home/appuser"` and this is preferably empty.